Duart Castle

 Dun da Ghaoithe.
 Isle of Mull PA65 6BB.
 19-minute drive plus a 2-hour walk.

 A sea loch that is almost landlocked apart from a narrow opening to the Firth of Lorn.
 Easily accessed via the A849.
-Due to its protection from the sea, Loch Spelve is often used by kayakers and it makes a good location for paddleboards to explore the Southeast region of Mull.
+Loch Spelve is a popular destination for kayakers and a good place to use paddleboards to explore Mull’s Southeast coast due to its protection from the sea.

 A ruined 13th-century castle that mostly comprises a few walled sections.
 Good views across the firth to the mainland.
 There are lots of paths that follow the coastline to the north and south.